ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Questions.md

 - A. Configure Amazon CloudFront with AWS WAF.
 - B. Configure Application Load Balancers with AWS WAF.
-- C. Configure Amazon Route 53 with a geolocation policy.
+- ==C. Configure Amazon Route 53 with a geolocation policy.==
 - D. Configure Amazon Route 53 with a geoproximity routing policy.

 [Hide Solution](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/4/#) [  Discussion  **93**](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/4/#)
+==A is not scorrect answer as Putting WAF on cloudfront don't stop from hitting ELB directly and getting access to restricted content.==
+==cloudfront Geo restriction applies to an entire distribution.
+If you need to apply one restriction to part of your content and a different restriction (or no restriction) to another part of your content, you must either create separate CloudFront distributions or use a third-party geolocation service==

 **Correct Answer:** *C*
 Reference: